StanfordGeospatialCenter/Locator-Scripts/README.md

   2. Run the script in R.
   3. Monitor progress and find results in the specified output CSV.

+## **locator_batch_geocode_rest.ipynb**
+  Jupyter Notebook for batch geocoding using the Stanford ArcGIS Locator REST API.
+  **Features:**
+  - Step-by-step workflow for reading address CSVs, submitting batches to the API, and writing results.
+  - Heavily commented and beginner-friendly, with markdown explanations for each step.
+  - Progress reporting, error handling, and final statistics.
+  - Parameters for input/output file paths, batch size, and API endpoint are easily configurable in notebook cells.
+  - Suitable for interactive exploration and demonstration.

+## **locator_json_to_geojson_address_geocode_rest.ipynb**
+  Jupyter Notebook for converting ArcGIS geocoding JSON results to GeoJSON format.
+  **Features:**
+  - Reads JSON output from the ArcGIS geocoding service.
+  - Transforms the results into standard GeoJSON for use in GIS applications or mapping tools.
+  - Useful for spatial analysis, visualization, or further processing of geocoded data.

 ---

-## How to Use

-1. Place your input addresses in `Data/oneMillionAddresses.csv` (or edit the script to use your file).
-2. Run `locator_geocode_Script.R` in R.
-3. The script will process the addresses in batches, geocode them, and write the results to a CSV in the `Data/` folder.
-4. Review the output CSV for geocoding results.

----

 ## Notes

-- The script is designed for beginning R users and is heavily commented.
+- The scripts and notebooks are designed for beginning users and are heavily commented.
-- The Stanford Locator API may require Stanford network access or VPN.
+- The Stanford Locator API requires a Stanford network connection or VPN.
 - For large jobs, adjust `chunk_size` and `job_size` as needed.
 - Output CSV columns may vary depending on the locator's response.
+- The notebooks provide interactive, step-by-step workflows and are suitable for demonstration or teaching.

 ---

-## License

-This repository is for educational and research use.
-Please respect the terms of use for the Stanford Locator Service and any data you process.